skramm/homog2d/manual.md

 To be able to templatize all the code on the root numerical data type (float, double, ...), we implement some trick.
-As the Root class is already templatized on the type (Point or Line), it would require a partial template specialization to define the behavior of each member function (or free function), depending on the basic type (Line or Point) and still templatized on the numerical type.
+As the Root class is already templatized on the type (Point or Line), it would require a partial template specialization to define the behavior of each member function (or free function), depending on the basic type (Line or Point), and still templatize on the numerical type.
 C++ does not allow this |-(.

 Thus, the trick here is to call in each function a "sub" private function (prefixed with `impl_`) that gets overloaded